Research Interests: History of Philosophy, Plato, Philosophy of Action, and Philosophy of Mind

 James Doyle received his BA from Cambridge University and his PhD from the University of Virginia.
 He has been lecturer and then senior lecturer in philosophy at the University of Bristol (1998-2011) and long-term Visitor at the Institute for Advanced Study, Princeton (2011-2015).
 He is interested in the history of philosophy, especially Plato, and in certain issues in the philosophy of action and mind.
-He is working on books on Plato's Gorgias and the philosophy of Elizabeth Anscombe.
+In 2018, he published No Morality, No Self, on G. E. M. Anscombe's papers 'Modern Moral Philosophy' and 'The First Person'.
+He is working on books on Plato's Gorgias, Augustine's Confessions and Anscombe's Intention.